 Grindrod Shipping Holdings Ltd. (GRIN) Stock Sinks As Market Gains: What You Should Know

-Coming into today, shares of the company had lost 25.35% in the past month.
-In that same time, the Transportation sector lost 3.6%, while the S&P 500 lost 3.49%.
+Heading into today, shares of the company had lost 31.01% over the past month, lagging the Transportation sector's loss of 5.05% and the S&P 500's loss of 4.31% in that time.

 Wall Street will be looking for positivity from Grindrod Shipping Holdings Ltd. as it approaches its next earnings report date.
 In that report, analysts expect Grindrod Shipping Holdings Ltd. to post earnings of $1.90 per share.
 This would mark year-over-year growth of 88.12%.
-Our most recent consensus estimate is calling for quarterly revenue of $98.23 million, down 38.38% from the year-ago period.
+Meanwhile, our latest consensus estimate is calling for revenue of $98.23 million, down 38.38% from the prior-year quarter.

 For the full year, our Zacks Consensus Estimates are projecting earnings of $6.14 per share and revenue of $366.59 million, which would represent changes of +0.66% and -23.82%, respectively, from the prior year.

 Ranging from #1 (Strong Buy) to #5 (Strong Sell), the Zacks Rank system has a proven, outside-audited track record of outperformance, with #1 stocks returning an average of +25% annually since 1988.
-Over the past month, the Zacks Consensus EPS estimate has moved 3.81% higher.
-Grindrod Shipping Holdings Ltd. is currently sporting a Zacks Rank of #2 (Buy).
+The Zacks Consensus EPS estimate has moved 2.59% higher within the past month.
+Grindrod Shipping Holdings Ltd. is holding a Zacks Rank of #2 (Buy) right now.

 The Transportation - Shipping industry is part of the Transportation sector.
 This group has a Zacks Industry Rank of 33, putting it in the top 14% of all 250+ industries.